-LISTING 30 Illustrating Located, Subject and Dateline
+LISTING 31 Illustrating Located, Subject and Dateline

-23.6 Processing Updates and Corrections
+24.6 Processing Updates and Corrections

-By its nature, news may need frequent updating, and in some cases correcting, as new facts come to light.
+By its nature, news may need frequent updating, and in some cases correcting, as new facts emerge.
 The simplest NewsML-G2 mechanism for dealing with updated content is to re-issue an item using the same GUID with a new Version.

 In the absence of any specific instructions from the provider, a "usable" item should be regarded as replacing any previous version of the item with the same GUID.
-In practice, a provider is likely to provide some supplementary information in the form of an <edNote> which can be displayed to inform recipients of the reason for the update.
+In practice, a provider is likely to provide some supplementary information in the form of a human-readable <edNote> which can be displayed to inform recipients of the reason for the update.

-NewsML-G2 provides features to express whether a new version updates or corrects previous versions of an Item and a further indication of the impact of the change, using the <signal> property under Item Metadata at CCL and PCL.
+NewsML-G2 also provides machine-readable features to express whether a new version updates or corrects previous versions of an Item and a further indication of the impact of the change, using the <signal> property under Item Metadata at CCL and PCL.

 Signal uses a QCode to identify an action from a CV.
-To promote interoperability, the IPTC maintains NewsCodes for this purpose, but note that the rules for applying the codes will be up to the provider to specify as part of their NewsML-G2 implementation so that their end-users can correctly process the instruction.
+To promote interoperability, the IPTC maintains NewsCodes for this purpose, but note it is up to the provider to specify the rules for applying the codes so that their end-users can correctly process the instruction.